Code-Institute-Submissions/RogerWDavis-rockpaperspock.github.io/README.md

 - Google was used extensively for troubleshooting.
 - [W3Schools](https://www.w3schools.com/) was used extensively for troubleshooting.
 - [Stackoverflow](https://stackoverflow.com/) was used extensively for troubleshooting.
+- [Bootstrap](https://getbootstrap.com/docs/5.2/components/modal/) was used for the instructions Modal.